The SSA Yearbook is the annual proceedings of the Semiotic Society of America.

 Please pay close attention to the unique principle of the historical layering of sources, explained further below and in the SSA style sheet.

-Manuscripts are to be submitted electronically in standard word processing format (.rtf, .doc, .docx and .odt formats are acceptable) with an accompanying pdf file for verification of formatting.
-The Documents should be double-spaced throughout, with at least 1 inch margins, using 11 point type size for text, 10 point for extracts (block quotes) and References, and 9 point for footnotes.
+Manuscripts are to be submitted electronically in standard word processing format (.rtf, .doc, .docx and .odt formats are acceptable) with an accompanying pdf file for formatting verification.
+The document should be double-spaced throughout, with one-inch margins, using 11 point type size for text, 10 point for extracts (block quotes) and References, and 9 point for footnotes.

-Line drawings (labelled as “Figures” in the text) and other images (also labelled as “Figures” in the text) are to be inserted directly into the text with careful in-text introductions, consecutively numbered titles (e.g., “Figure 1”) and adequately descriptive captions.
-Tables should be numbered consecutively and labelled with adequately descriptive captions.
+Graphics, illustrations, line drawings, photographs (labeled as “Figures” in the text) are to be inserted directly into the text with careful in-text introductions, consecutively numbered titles (e.g., “Figure 1”) and adequately descriptive captions.
+Tables should be numbered consecutively and labeled with adequately descriptive captions.

-Tables and Figures must be discussed in-text via direct reference to the Table or Figure title in question (e.g., “as illustrated in Table 2…”).
+Tables and Figures must be discussed in-text via direct reference to the Table or Figure title in question (e.g., “as listed in Table 2, the data confirm . . .”).
 Avoid referring to the “preceding” or “following” Table or Figure, since the original position may be shifted in the final typesetting process.

-Footnotes should be used instead of endnotes and should be kept to an absolute minimum.
+Footnotes should be used instead of endnotes and should be kept to a minimum.